An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

 \subsection{Dobrushin uniqueness region}

-We derive here a simple and explicit uniqueness region, by applying the standard Dobrushin uniqueness criterion of \cite{dobrushin_1968_uniqueness_DescriptionRandomFieldConditionalProbabilitiesConditionsRegularity} through a \emph{discretisation} parameter $\Width$, and considering then the limit as $\Width$ goes to $0$.

-We now present the general assumptions that we require for our main result.
-See Section \ref{section_discussion_assumptions} for some comments on these conditions.
+We present here the assumptions that are required in the statement of our main result.
+See Subsection \ref{sec:discussion_assumptions} for some comments on these conditions.

-\begin{assumptions} In what follows we assume that the the pair potential $\Potential$ satisfies the following: \begin{enumerate} \item[(A1)] The potential $\phi$ is non-negative and admits a hard-core part close to the origin: there exists a measurable neighbourhood $\A\subset\R^\Dim$ of the origin (i.e. $B(0,\alpha) \subset \A$, for some $\alpha>0$), such that
+\textbf{Assumptions.} In what follows we assume that the (not necessarily translation-invariant) pair potential $\Potential$ is such that the following three conditions are satisfied: \begin{enumerate} \item[(A1)] \blu{\emph{Repulsive and hard-core close to the origin:} $\Potential$ is non-negative, and there exists a uniform hard-core diameter $R>0$ such that}